 - Screening areas will be cleaned between potential participants.

 - QPS will ensure there is at least six feet between beds, chairs, etc. to ensure social distancing of participants.

 - All efforts will be made to limit contact between QPS staff and participants.

 - The QPS clinic will maintain a strict cleaning policy.

 - Hand sanitation will be encouraged upon entering the clinic.

-Are clinical trials safe right now?
-Yes, but if you’re considering participating in a trial, contact your clinical trial site to learn more about the changes being made to protect you from the novel coronavirus.
+Are clinical research studys safe right now?
+Yes, but if you’re considering participating in a trial, contact your clinical research study site to learn more about the changes being made to protect you from the novel coronavirus.
 If you have questions or concerns about the safety protocols in place at your clinic site, speak with the trial coordinator to put your fears to rest.

-Have you ever thought about participating in a clinical trial?
+Have you ever thought about participating in a clinical research study?
 QPS Missouri is looking for new participants.
 Since opening its doors in 1994, QPS Missouri has conducted over 1,000 FDA-regulated studies, paying out over $35 million to local participants.
 Your local participation could have a global impact, as QPS is an international leader in contract research with facilities in North America, Europe, and Asia.
 Our mission is to accelerate the development of drugs worldwide by enabling breakthroughs in pharmaceutical innovation.
-If you would like to join us in this mission, consider applying for a clinical trial.
+If you would like to join us in this mission, consider applying for a clinical research study.